HOW IMPORTANT IS FAMILY?

 Throughout the world the average size varies from 2.1 to 4.3, including the parents.
 The United States comes in at 3.1.
 The size has been going down for the last 150 years.

 Life expectancy show that both men and women in a family live 17 years longer than their non-family counterparts.

 Click on the link below for an interesting discussion of those topics and others with examples.

 2. Family Relationships.

 This section delves into every aspect of a family.

 Questions like: “Should I marry?” or “Will I make a good parent?” are addressed.

 A fun quiz provides help with choosing the correct number of children.
 Nature provides a majority of the critical duties in raising children.
-Unfortunately how to handle children’s peer pressure is not one of them.
-The link discusses how to discover who are the bad apples and when to take action.
+Unfortunately, how to handle children’s peer pressure is not one of them.
+The link discusses how to discover who are the bad apples and when to act.
 If you have teenagers, there are helpful hints on how to avoid them driving under the influence discussed in the link below.

 Mutual respect is extremely important in creating strong family bonds.
 There is an interactive example presented directed to a child who says, “I’m not going to college.”